paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
+### Summary:
 Daily: 1/2 hour memory, 1/2 hour convolution, 2 hours other people

+Components of work:
+ - make performance_monitor aggregate and report by region in addition to group. performance_monitor already aggregates by group.
+ - 1/2 hour read "what every programmer should know about memory"
+ - read Kerncraft paper
+ - try to use kerncraft and other performance monitoring suites

+### Detailed todo
  - look into approaches of others
    - what are people using these counters for?
    - Is anyone doing things like this?